All Episodes

 She does not respond to criticism.

-He tried to grab Mrs. Clinton's elbow and arm and walk her down and give her a little wink, and she pulled away and didn't want to have anything to do with him, because he had just become the enemy.
+And she pulled away and didn't want to have anything to do with him because he had just become the enemy.

-You won't believe what just happened with Hillary.
+And Obama got on the phone, called a friend, said, You won't believe what just happened with Hillary.

-The idea that she needs to be battle tested is absurd.
+The idea that she needs to be battle-tested is absurd.

-Uh they think she's a novice candidate.
+They say a novice candidate.

-Uh I'm sorry, Wall Street Journal today has a special section on fifty women to watch.
+By the way, Fortune magazine, I'm sorry, Wall Street Journal today has a special section on 50 women to watch.

 She did not marry the former president to get the job.